jessicasimplicio/ilia-nodejs-challenge/README.md

 ]
 ```

-4. If you want you can check the internals calls running:
+4. If you want you can check internals calls while containers are running:

 `docker-compose logs -f wallet-service`